val-town/codemirror-ts/README.md

 because TypeScript automatically include both.

 Note, however: these extensions currently _only support creating and updating files_ - if you support removing or deleting files, they won't be possible to do that.
 It would be really nice to support those other parts of the lifecycle - PRs gladly accepted!

+## Conceptual notes: Comlink

+This uses [Comlink](https://github.com/GoogleChromeLabs/comlink) as an abstraction for the WebWorker.
+There are certainly other ways to build it - we could write our own similar abstraction.
+But, Comlink is a pretty nifty way to use Web Workers - it allows you to call functions in a web worker from the top page.

+Like any other communication across `postMessage`, there are limits on the kinds of values you can pass.
+So we can't pass the raw `CompletionContext` object across the boundary.
+Right now this module works around that limitation by just passing the properties we need.
+There may be other solutions in the future.

+Comlink is [lightweight](https://bundlephobia.com/package/comlink@4.4.1) (4.7kb gzipped).